FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- path: absolute path
+-path: absolute path

 **Return value**

-- RetCode: Create Directory Results。
+- RetCode: Create directory results。

 #### list

 View the information of the specified absolute path.
 If it is a directory file, the meta information of all sub-resources in the directory is returned.
-If it is another file, the meta information of the file is returned.。
+If it is another file, the meta information of the file is returned。

 **Parameters**

-- path: absolute path
+-path: absolute path

 **Return value**

-- List\ < BFSCompiled.BfsInfo\ >: Returns a list of meta information for the file。
+- List\<BFSPrecompiled.BfsInfo\>Returns a list of meta information for a file。

 ### link